Carrying passengers and loads on your motorcycle

 • keep both feet on the footrests

-• hold on to your waist, or use the passenger grab handle if your motorbike has one
+• hold on to your waist, or use the passenger grab handle if your motorcycle has one

 • lean with you while going around corners.